microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-filteringrule-post.md

 ## Response

 If successful, this method returns a `201 Created` response code and a [microsoft.graph.networkaccess.filteringRule](../resources/networkaccess-filteringrule.md) object in the response body.
+The **@odata.type** property specifies the type of the created object.

 ## Examples